bertel2020/kostal-piko-ha/README.md

 ```
 Otherwise it will not work

-This custom_component has config flow and async support and adds your inverter as a device in Home-Assistant.
+This custom_component has config flow (Configuration from GUI) and async support and adds your inverter as a device in Home-Assistant.
-Entities are configured to record long-term-data, which is why you can use them in your energy dashboard, too.
+Entities are configured to record long-term-data, therefore they can be used in your energy dashboard, too.

-After install use "Kostal" in the integrations page for setup.
+Search "Kostal" in the integrations page for setup.
 Please deleted old configuration from your configuration.yaml before.

-## Available options
+## Available options in GUI
 ```
 current_power, total_energy, daily_energy, status